syncfusion-content/maui-docs/MAUI/TabView/Arrange-Tabs.md

 # Arrange tabs in .NET MAUI Tab View (SfTabView)

-.NET MAUI Tab View provides two modes that determine how the width of the tab is calculated on the tab bar while it gets populated.
-The options are `Default` and `SizeToContent` and can be achieved using `TabWidthMode`[https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.TabWidthMode.html] property.
+.NET MAUI Tab View provides two modes that determines how the width of the tab is calculated on the tab bar while it gets populated.
+The options are `Default` and `SizeToContent` and can be achieved using the `TabWidthMode`[https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.TabWidthMode.html] property.

 ## Fixed bar

 The width of the tab is divided equally based on the available control width.
-This enables a fixed tab bar that won’t allow tab scrolling even it contains any number of tabs.
+This enables a fixed tab bar that will not allow tab scrolling even it contains any number of tabs.
 This can be achieved by setting the `TabWidthMode` as `Default`.

-N> This mode is recommended when the tab count is not more than 4.
+N> This mode is recommended when the tab count is not more than four.
 More tabs in this mode may appear with the text being trimmed.

 ![Tab Width Mode Default](images/Tab-Width-Mode-Default.png)